 The 2023 theme is, “Blessed are the Peacemakers” (Mt.
 5:9), which recognizes the call to heal in a world broken by conflict, division, and inequality.

-We invite you to join the SCSJ's delegation for the Ecumenical Legislative Briefing Day on Saturday, February 11, 2023.
-The event will provide information about particular concerns we all share, including racial justice, criminal justice, climate, housing, economics and education.
+We invite you to join the SCSJ's delegation for the Ecumenical Legislative Briefing Day on Saturday, February 10, 2024.
+The event will provide information about particular concerns we all share, including restorative justice, school safety, mental health, environment, education, economics, and housing.
 Attendees will learn about general advocacy - what it is, what it includes, how to do it and how not to do it!
-More information can be found at https://nelegisbrief.org/

 “This event was impressive, an intergenerational coalition of interested people working to make Nebraska better.” — Christophe Schema, class of 2023.